 I am an Assistant Professor of Law at the School of Transnational Law of Peking University, a Senior Research Fellow in the Transnational Law Institute and visiting lecturer and PhD candidate (Modern Law Review Scholar) at the Dickson Poon School of Law, both at King’s College London.
-I am also a member of the IUCN World Commission on Environmental Law and an honorary fellow within the School of Population and Global Health, University of Melbourne.
-I previously worked as an adviser to the Premier of Victoria, Australia and for members of the Australian Parliament.
+I am also a member of the IUCN World Commission on Environmental Law and the Young Academics Network of the Foundation for European Progressive Studies (FEPS).

 I completed Honours degrees in Law and History at the University of Melbourne, an MSc in International Relations at the London School of Economics, a PhD in Law at King’s College London and a Graduate Diploma of Legal Practice.
 I am admitted as an Australian lawyer and have completed the Hong Kong International Arbitration Center’s Tribunal Secretary Accreditation Programme.